Manishcs076/chatbox/README.md

 # chat_box

-This is a flutter based chat application which will reduce the dependency of India from Whatsapp.
+This is a flutter based chat application which will reduce  India's dependency from Whatsapp.

 ## Getting Started